 6) How much time should I spend at the theatre?

-Show up as early as you can (before your performance is scheduled to begin) so you can take photos and experience the ambience of the place.
+Show up as early as you can (before your performance is scheduled to begin) so you can take photos and experience the ambiance of the place.

-7) Is the Odeon of Herodes Attiticus suitable for children?
+7) Is the Odeon of Herodes Atticus suitable for children?

 Not really.
 Children under 6 years of age are not permitted to attend performances.